Find Trade Colleges

 69% Freshmen Loans

-The total student population at College of Hair Design-East Campus is 51, which includes 51 full-time undergraduates.
+There are 51 full-time undergraduates at College of Hair Design-East Campus, and 51 students altogether.
 The school has a student-to-faculty ratio of 8 to 1.

 The early-career average earnings of bachelor’s-degree holders from College of Hair Design-East Campus is $25,515.